 Hanoi, Halong Bay

 A morning drive to the World Heritage Site of Halong Bay.
-Board a traditional junk for an overnight cruise.
+Board a traditional junk for an overnight cruise (Glory Legend or similar).
 As you set sail into the bay, pass limestone islands and visit Sung Sot cave.
 Trekking and swimming at Titov island.

 Halong Bay, Hue

 Visit Luon cave in the morning, disembark and transfer back to Hanoi.
 Stop at a pottery village and enjoy some snacks and tea.
-Take the evening flight to Hue and check in to the Emm Hue hotel or similar for two nights.
+Take the evening flight to Hue and check in to Eldora Hotel or similar.

 Visit the Imperial tombs of Tu Duc, the longest reigning Vietnamese Emperor, and Khai Dinh, the last monument of the Nguyen dynasty.
 The afternoon sightseeing includes a tour of the Old Imperial City, which is modelled after the Forbidden City in Beijing.
 Also visit the Thien Mu Pagoda before taking a boat back to the hotel on the Perfume River.